lelloc/doc-admin/content/ticket-settings/types.rst

 Types
 =====

-Good KPIs requires knowing the type of work you're organization performs.
+Good KPIs require knowing the type of work your organization performs.
 Not all tasks take the same amount of effort even when performed by the same team.
 Creating a queue structure for this purpose can be overpowered due to the amount of configuration required to create and manage a queue.

 OTRS provisions for KPIs with minimal overhead using ticket types.
-Typical types used in IT service desks are Unclassified, Incident and Problem.
+Typical types used in IT service desks are *unclassified*, *incident* and *problem*.
 You can quickly define new types with ease.

 Use this screen to add types to the system.
 A fresh OTRS installation contains an *unclassified* type by default.
 The type management screen is available in the *Types* module of the *Ticket Settings* group.

 .. figure:: images/type-management.png